jkrshw/jessek-blog/_posts/2011-09-07-have-you-tried-turning-it-off-and-on.md

 layout: post
 title: Have you tried turning it off and on again?
 date: 2011-09-07 01:18
-tags: d'oh, internet, power cycle, router
+tags:
+ - d'oh
+ - internet
+ - power cycle
+ - router
 slug: have-you-tried-turning-it-off-and-on
 ---